KAIST-VCLAB/normal-fusion/README.md

 ## Installation

-Our implementation is based on the voxel hashing (https://github.com/niessner/VoxelHashing) and TextureFusion repository (https://github.com/KAIST-VCLAB/texturefusion).
+Our implementation is based on the original voxel hashing (https://github.com/niessner/VoxelHashing) and TextureFusion code (https://github.com/KAIST-VCLAB/texturefusion).

-To run our code, first obtain the entire source codes from [voxel hashing repository](https://github.com/niessner/VoxelHashing), including the Visual Studio project file.
-Then, in `VoxelHashing/DepthSensingCUDA/`, replace the folders `Source/` and `Shaders/` as well as the configuration files `zParameters*.txt` by the content of our repository.
-Therefore, our source code inherits the dependency of the Voxel Hashing project as follows.
+To compile our codes, first obtain the entire source codes from the original [voxel hashing repository](https://github.com/niessner/VoxelHashing), including the Visual Studio project file.
+Then follow these steps:

+1. In `VoxelHashing/DepthSensingCUDA/`, replace the folders `Include/`, `Source/` (excluding `Source/NewFileList/`), and `Shaders/` as well as the configuration files `zParameters*.txt` with the contents of our repository.

+2. Replace `DepthSensing.cpp` and `DepthSensing.h` file with `normalFusion.h`, `normalFusion.cpp`, and `normalFusion_main.cpp`

+3. Configure the existing files in the `Source/*.h’, `Source/*.cpp’, and `Source/*.cu’ to the Visual Studio project that does not exist in the voxel hashing repository.
+A list of the newly added codes is duplicated in `Source/NewFileList/`.

+Note that our source codes inherit the dependency of the original Voxel Hashing project.

 Our work requires:
 - [DirectX SDK June 2010](https://www.microsoft.com/en-us/download/details.aspx?id=6812)